CT Scan for pancreatic cancer

 The scanner is shaped like a doughnut.
 It is about three feet wide and is open at both ends.
-All you need to do is lie still on a table, which slides into the scanner.
+You will be asked to lie still on a table, which slides into the scanner.
 If necessary, your head and neck will be supported.
 The scan usually lasts from 15 to 45 minutes, but it depends on the area to be examined.
 If you need a CT scan, your local scanning department will offer you more detailed written information.

 What will happen?